 A Winter Day in Lisbon: Why You Should Visit the City Off-Season

-This is why visiting Lisbon off-season isn’t a compromise.
-It’s a choice.
+This is why visiting Lisbon off-season is not a compromise.

 Slower Mornings, Softer Light

 Winter mornings arrive gently in Lisbon.
-Cafés open unhurriedly.
-Streets remain calm longer.
-The light, lower in the sky, wraps buildings in warm tones that photographers wait all year for.
+Cafés open unhurriedly, and streets remain calm for longer.
+The light sits lower in the sky, wrapping the city’s tiled façades and historic architecture in warm, cinematic tones that photographers wait for all year.

 Space to Wander Without Interruption